-Quality assurance (QA) processes are informed by and responsive to external governance as dictated by the QAA, OFSTED and the National College for Teaching and Leadership (NCTL).
+Quality assurance (QA) processes are informed by and responsive to external governance as dictated by the Office for Students, Quality Assurance Agency, Department for Education and OFSTED.

 Management of FoE QA process is governed internally by committee, and through various reporting lines to the validating university, which also reviews the quality of teaching; programme design and development, assessment, internal and external validation, student feedback; and student experience.